eleme/Amigo/README.md

 ...
 }
 ```

+### Compatibility

+- Supports All Devices From ECLAIR `2.1` to Nougat `7.1`
+- Even support next Android version, no matter small or big change.
+So Cool, Aha :v:
+- Android 3.0 isn't supported

 ### Customize loading page
 Some time-consuming tasks are handled in a separate process to avoid ANR, you can customize the loading activity by add the follow code into your AndroidManifest.xml: